 The Best Time To Visit The Coast And Go Island Hopping In Croatia

-Croatia has a diverse set of landscapes, and depending on what you want, some seasons are better than others.
-While hiking in national parks is more enjoyable in autumn, island hopping is a great thing to do in the summer or late spring.
+Croatia has diverse landscapes, and depending on what you want, some seasons are better than others.
+While hiking in national parks is more enjoyable in autumn, island hopping is a great way to spend the summer or late spring.

 There are about 1,200 islands off the coast of Croatia, so it’s fair to say that wherever you are along the Dalmatian coast, you’ll be able to reach a little island in the Adriatic with a short boat ride.
 It’s also one of the reasons that Croatia is so popular for sailing!

-A great number of the islands are inhabited, so there’s a whole island sub-culture in Croatia that is very different from that of the mainland.
+Many of the islands are inhabited, so there’s a whole island subculture in Croatia that is very different from that of the mainland.
 The islanders are generally very friendly and generous, too!

 One time, I was on a small island off the coast of Zadar, and an older woman came running out of her house and gave me a bag of pomegranates and a smile for no reason!

-There’s a huge choice of islands you can go to; some are so small they have little more than a lighthouse turned Airbnb on them designed to accommodate the most solitary holidaymakers; others were once the home of Tito’s political prisoners.
+There’s a vast choice of islands you can go to; some are so small they have little more than a lighthouse turned Airbnb on them, designed to accommodate the most solitary holidaymakers; others were once the home of Tito’s political prisoners.
 Others attract party lovers thanks to their bustling nightlife!

-Whichever island you decide to visit if you’re wondering when the best time to visit Croatia’s islands and coast is, you’ve come to the right place.
+Whichever island you decide to visit,t if you’re wondering when the best time to visit Croatia’s islands and coast is, you’ve come to the right place.

 Best Time To Visit The Dalmatian Coast